elastic/ecctl/docs/ecctl_deployment_kibana_upgrade.md

 ## ecctl deployment kibana upgrade

-Upgrades the Kibana cluster to the same version as the Elasticsearch one
+Upgrades the Kibana instance to the same version as the Elasticsearch one

 ### Synopsis

-Upgrades the Kibana cluster to the same version as the Elasticsearch one
+Upgrades the Kibana instance to the same version as the Elasticsearch one

 ```
 ecctl deployment kibana upgrade <cluster id>> [flags]